SuhwanChung/suhwanchung.github.io/_portfolio/Keyword.md

 ##### 2-3.
 Non-Linearity
 Conventional linear forecasting models have challenges in dealing with non-linear time series data, so special treatments including the use of forecasting models capable to handle non-linearity are required to handle the non-linearity in training data.
 Therefore, the non-linearity is one of the important characteristics in time series data analysis affecting the selection of appropriate forecasting models.
 In this research, we employ c3 statistics function which was introduced in [Schreiber 1997](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.55.5443).
 Discrimination power of measures for nonlinearity in a time series PHYSICAL REVIEW E, VOLUME 55, NUMBER 5) to identify non-linear characteristics from each series.
-When $$\mathbb{E}$$ is the average and $L$ is the lag operator, a c3 statistics function to measure the non-linearity of time series:
+When $$\mathbb{E}$$ is the average and $$L$$ is the lag operator, a c3 statistics function to measure the non-linearity of time series:

 $$
 \frac{1}{n-2lag}\sum_{i=1}^{n-2lag}(x_{i} + 2lag)\cdot(x_{i+lag} \cdot x_{i})